sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

     return search_results
 ```

 You can implement this tool in exactly the same way as the other tools.
-Do you remember the steps?
-Go ahead and do it!

 In your IDE, locate the `banking_agents.py`